 The concept of 'have a go' was critically examined by journalists and others, especially over the lack of compensation for anyone who suffered when they intervened.
-Granada TV made a documentary on the crime, 'Epitaph for a Young Man', that should have been transmitted on 14 April 1967, but, at the request of Gladys, it was pulled a few days before transmission, However it is now on YouTube https://www.youtube.com/watch? v=Mqa2tH1aDyY received the Queen's Commendation for Brave Conduct.

-BBC2's Man Alive referred to the John Marley case in a programme titled 'Have A Go?' in January 1968.
+Granada TV made a documentary on the crime, 'Epitaph for a Young Man', that should have been transmitted on 14 April 1967, but, at the request of Gladys, it was pulled a few days before transmission, and has never been seen.
+It is not known if it has survived.
+However BBC2's Man Alive referred to the John Marley case in a programme titled 'Have A Go?' in January 1968.

-In May 1967 Johnny's action were further recognised when he
+In May 1967 Johnny's action were further recognised when he received the Queen's Commendation for Brave Conduct.